GoteoFoundation/goteo/README.md

 This is the source code of the [Crowdfunding platform Goteo](http://goteo.org).

+> [!WARNING]
+> We are sunsetting this version of Goteo.
+This repository is no longer under active maintenance, we will only push changes necessary to carry on with our sunsetting schedule and then we will archive it.
+NO BUG FIXES OR SECURITY PATCHES WILL BE RELEASED.
+If you wish to remain working with this codebase, proceed at your own risk.
+>
+> Check out the new codebase of Goteo, under development at https://github.com/goteo.

 The Goteo platform is a recognized, award-winning creator of an open standard for crowdfunding for social impact and generating new digital commons, which has been founded and designed by [Platoniq](http://platoniq.net).
 Platoniq is also the founding board member of the Goteo Foundation which is the responsible for the maintenance of this code.

 [![Backed by Goteo Foundation](docs/developers/assets/foundation-logo.png)](https://foundation.goteo.org) &nbsp; [![Created by  Platoniq Sistema Cultural](docs/developers/assets/platoniq-logo.png)](http://platoniq.net)